Heaven over the Marshes

-Heaven over the Marshes (Italian: Cielo sulla palude) is a 1949 Italian historical drama film directed by Augusto Genina and starring Rubi D'Alma, Michele Malaspina, Inés Orsini and Domenico Viglione Borghese.
+Heaven over the Marshes (Italian: Cielo sulla palude) is a 1949 Italian historical melodrama film directed by Augusto Genina and starring Rubi Dalma, Michele Malaspina, Inés Orsini and Domenico Viglione Borghese.
 The film portrays the life of the saint Maria Goretti.
 Augusto Genina was awarded the Nastro d'Argento for Best Director for the film.
-In 2008 the film was selected to enter the list of the 100 Italian films to be saved.
+In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978".
 The film's sets were designed by Virgilio Marchi.